 Highly credentialed REI resident staff live year-around in Laos to train medical staff at the major hospitals in the capital city of Vientiane.
-Their concentrations include clinical pediatrics, neonatal and pediatric intensive care, general surgery, and general and medical English.
-Short-term professionals also present semi-annual seminars in executive leadership and management.
+Their concentrations include laparoscopic surgery and general surgery, and general and medical English.

 The REI resident team has worked alongside Laotian leaders and English department faculty to lay the foundation for a